 - Controls in conservation areas

 Duty Planning Officer

 If after checking the Planning Portal and any existing planning permissions for a property you are still unsure as to whether planning permission is required for your proposal you can visit Halifax Customer First on Horton Street in Halifax.
-We have a Duty Planning Officer available to speak to between 9am-1.00pm, Monday to Friday.
+We have a Duty Planning Officer available to speak to between 9am-1.00pm, Monday, Wednesday and Friday.
 During a 15 minute slot you can ask a Duty Planning Officer advice on what criteria relates to your proposal and the issues you will need to consider when deciding whether planning permission is required.
 This is a ‘drop-in’ service only and prior appointments cannot be made.

 Lawful Development Certificates (LDC) for a proposed development/use (Section 192)

 Rather than offering an informal written response to enquiries we have taken the decision to only provide formal responses.
 You can obtain a formal response by applying for a Lawful Development Certificate (LDC) for a proposed development/use.
 This service will offer customers a greater degree of certainty , than the informal enquiry service and a decision is likely to be made within 8 weeks of receiving all the necessary documentation and fee to process it.
 There is a right of appeal to the Planning Inspectorate against any decision which is made on an LDC.
 A formal decision from the Council also has the advantage of providing written confirmation of whether the Council considers your proposal to be lawful, which can be kept with your deeds and used in the event of the sale of your property.

 You can submit an on-line application| for an LDC by using the Planning Portal or